 - Och-Ziff Capital Management Group LLC (n/k/a Sculptor Capital Management) in connection with its $1.2 billion IPO

-Brian is recognized as an “Up and Coming” leader in tax by Chambers USA, with sources describing him as “extremely hard-working” and noting that “he has a very good head for all the technical aspects.”
+Brian is highly ranked in tax by Chambers USA, with sources describing him as “extremely hard-working” and noting that “he has a very good head for all the technical aspects.”
 In 2020, he was named a “Rising Star” by Law360 and was among Euromoney’s “Rising Stars Americas.”

 Brian has written extensively about IRS and tax-related issues for leading legal publications.
 He is co-chair of the Committee on Bankruptcy and Losses and a member of the Executive Committee of the Tax Section of the New York State Bar Association, a member of the Private Investment Fund Tax Forum and a Fellow of the American Bar Foundation.

 Brian has an active pro bono practice; he has been honored several times with the Legal Aid Society’s Pro Bono Publico award for his work with LAS’s Low Income Tax Clinic.